 >>> def branches(tree): return tree[1:]

-A rooted tree is well-formed only if it has a root value and all branches are also rooted trees.
-The is_rooted function is applied in the rooted constructor to verify that all branches are well-formed.
+A tree is well-formed only if it has a root label and all branches are also trees.
+The is_tree function is applied in the tree constructor to verify that all branches are well-formed.

-Rooted trees can also be used to represent the partitions of an integer.
-A partition tree for n using parts up to size m is a binary rooted tree that represents the choices taken during computation.
+Partition trees.
+Trees can also be used to represent the partitions of an integer.
+A partition tree for n using parts up to size m is a binary (two branch) tree that represents the choices taken during computation.
 In a non-leaf partition tree:

-The values at the leaves of a partition tree express whether the path from the root of the tree to the leaf represents a successful partition of n.
+The labels at the leaves of a partition tree express whether the path from the root of the tree to the leaf represents a successful partition of n.

 >>> partition_tree(2, 2) [2, [True], [1, [1, [True], [False]], [False]]]